September 4 – 7, 2020

 Bennett also cofounded Sylvester Manor, a 243-acre educational farm on Shelter Island, New York, on a piece of land that has been in his family since 1652.
 His roles there include teaching work songs to the farm crew and directing the annual fall festival, Plant & Sing, which brings the community to the farm to complete two weeks’ worth of garlic shucking and planting in a single morning, all while singing work songs.

-Bennett recently toured Mongolia and Ukraine with the string band Old Grey Goose, as musical ambassadors for the U.S. Department of State.
+Bennett recently toured Mongolia and Ukraine with the string band Old Grey Goose, and separately, with Edith Gawler, as musical ambassadors for the U.S. Department of State.

 Deb Comly (AZ) was bitten by the contra bug in 1994, took off dancing across the country, and never looked back.
 Passionate about the dance, she brings her upbeat manner and community spirit to all she does.